vanHeemstraSystems/tablesmith/300/300/300/300/400/README.md

 ![create_a_new_pipeline-041](https://github.com/user-attachments/assets/e8372196-12d8-43a4-a044-322b15b58f68)

+The output.xslx can be looked at as we have added it to this repository in ```data/output.xslx```.

 Congratulations!
 You've successfully created your first Tablesmith pipeline.
 You've learned to group, sort, and extract data with ease.

-Exploer Tablesmith's documentation and tutorials at https://tablesmith.io/ to discover its full potential!
+Explore Tablesmith's documentation and tutorials at https://tablesmith.io/ to discover its full potential!